Republic of Congo Safaris

 All three camps are small, intimate camps offering superb guiding.
 Even though tourism is a relatively new but growing industry in The Republic of Congo, service standards at the camps are excellent and they are very comfortable.

 Tracks Safaris are just one of a handful of UK safari operators who have visited The Republic of Congo and visited all three Odzala camps.
 Talk to us as we have experienced first hand the wonderful wildlife and activities on offer.
-We have a number of itineraries ranging from 8 to 12 days incorporating all three camps - or we can tailor make you your perfect package.
+At the moment we are delighted to offer the set departure every Thursday - or we can tailor make you your perfect package if your party is 4 or more guests.
 Ask about extending your safari to Ethiopia, Kenya or South Africa!

 WHAT TO PACK

 Call us on 01386 830264 to discuss your options!